-We are currently placing Autism Assistance Dogs in Oregon and Washington.
+We are currently placing Autism Assistance Dogs in Oregon, Washington, and California.
 Over the next several years, the program will continue to grow and will eventually be available nationwide.

 There is no charge to receive an Autism Assistance Dog.